timvisee/barbapappa/docs/specs/transactions.md

 Wallets are used to quickly make payments to buy products, so the user doesn't have to initiate a bank transfer for each transaction.

-A wallet is created for a specific bar, and the wallet may only be used for payments on that specific bar in the future.
+A wallet is created for a specific economy, and the wallet may only be used for payments in that economy in the future.
-At the time of writing this document, it is unsure whether multiple bars would allow the use of the same wallet if they share the same banking account.
-This is in the current specification however, not possible.

 Users should have the ability to deposit money to their virtual wallet with payment services or other methods.
 The available options here are configured by the related bar the wallet is for.

-Multiple named wallets may be created by a user for a single bar to allow better financial organization, by using different wallets for different kind of transactions.
+Multiple named wallets may be created by a user in a single economy to allow better financial organization, by using different wallets for different kind of transactions managed by the user.

 ### Wallet model
 - `id`: index
-- `bar`: bar this wallet is created at
+- `economy_id`: reference to the economy
 - `name`: name of the wallet decided by the user
 - `balance`: current wallet balance
 - `currency`: currency identifier